Nenotriple/img-txt_viewer/docs/User_Guide.md

 Browse images in a grid layout for easy selection.

 - **Access:**
+  - Press `F2`
+  - Via the image `View` menu
-  - Press `F2` or via the image `View` menu, or image right-click context menu.
+  - Via the image right-click context menu.
 - **Features:**
   - **Thumbnail Size:** Adjust using the slider.
   - **Auto-Close:** Automatically close after selecting an image.